mxn21/FlowingDrawer/README.md

 First of all, thank you !
 As you see ,the project is not as good as the original design sketch and thank you for watch and star.
 At present we still have a lot of things to do .
-So if you find a bug in the library or want a feature and think you can fix it yourself, fork + pull request and i will greatly appreciate it!
+I would love to get some help on the TODO list .So if you find a bug in the library or want a feature and think you can fix it yourself,fork + pull request and i will greatly appreciate it!
-I would love to get some help on the TODO list.
-Pull requests are more than welcome, help me and others improve this library.